fortunewalla/airportdb/README.md

 ### Installation

-For complete installation instructions, please refer to flughafendb.cc
+For complete installation instructions, please refer to http://flughafendb.cc

 There are two ways to install.
 The file paths are written assuming you are in the `dbfiles` directory.